(Disclosure: Some of the links below may be affiliate links)

 - Give as most information as you can about the item.

-The risk with instant price is that you put it lower than what is worth.
+The risk with the instant price is that you put it lower than what is worth.
 It will get sold in less than 30 minutes in those cases.
 I got this case when I sold an accessory for a Swisscom TV.
 In this case, I put an instant price of 100 CHF and it got sold after 5 minutes.
-I didn’t check that the price for this item brand new on Swisscom was 150 CHF.
+I did not check that the price for this item brand new on Swisscom was 150 CHF.
 I could have put my instant price at 125 CHF at least.
 But I was still very happy to get 100 CHF and get it fast.